What is an exercise test?

 Why do I need an exercise test?

-While exercise testing takes a very short time it gives quite a lot of information.
+While the exercise test takes a very short time it gives quite a lot of information.
 If you are very breathless the test will give a level where the breathlessness starts and assesses your hearts and oxygen capacity level response to it.
 It is also used to ensure the settings on the pacemaker are fully optimized for you.
-From the test an exercise regime can be prescribed specific to you.

-I have a stress test next week and I am terrified?
+I have a stress test next week and am terrified?